-A standout resume and LinkedIn profile are only half of the battle for job seekers.
-The second, and equally important half, is getting your profile in front of the right people.
+A standout resume and LinkedIn profile are only half of the battle for getting noticed in your job search.
+The other half of job search success is getting your profile in front of the right people.

 That’s where networking comes in.
-Effective networking is how you get your resume in front of the perfect person at the perfect time for the perfect job.
+Effective job search networking is how you get your resume in front of the perfect person at the perfect time for the perfect job.

 Did you know a company is far more likely to trust you and hire you if you were recommended by somebody they know?
 Here are a few other benefits to networking and getting introduced to a company: